DevMountain/categorizer/README.md

 ### Summary

-In this step we will update our `chart` reducer to handle an action for adding new datasets to a chart.
+In this step, we will update our `chart` reducer to handle an action for adding new datasets to a chart.

 ### Instructions